City Bike Faceoff

 Achielle Babette: an upright bike for your upright life

 Because a high proximity lifestyle generally entails shorter point-to-point rides, the position on most city bike defaults to the upright.
 An upright position keeps you're eyes high above traffic and ready for any contingency.
-It's also quite comfortable!
+It's also very, very comfortable!

 To establish this upright position a city bike uses a completely different frame geometry than most recreational bikes.
 Recreational bikes are optimized for distance and speed, that means that their geometry tilts the back forward so that your quads are activated for more power and puts more weight on the handlebar for high speed steering.

 A city bike is different.
 Instead of using a long top tube that stretches the body long over the bike, it uses a shorter top tube that squares the shoulders and gives your elbows more bend for managing sharp corners.
-And, while a city bike often uses a taller handlebar position, this position is gained not just thought the handlebar but by lengthening the height of the bicycles head tube.
+And, while a city bike often uses a taller handlebar position, this position is gained not just thought the handlebar but by lengthening the height of the bicycles head tube (the frame-tube that the handlebars and front-forks attach into).
 Step-through bikes tend to have very tall head tubes.
 These bikes keep you sitting bolt upright with no weight on the handlebars whatsoever.
 Meanwhile, a Roadster bike tends to have a shorter head-tube.
 A Roadster pivots the riders weight slightly over the bar, giving the bike higher steering reactivity.

 And no, a Step Through bike is not a Women's bike nor is a Roadster a Men's bike.
+Gendered bikes are so last century!
 Both are city bikes that offer two distinct ride qualities.
 One trip to Holland reveals thousands of women on Roadsters and thousands of men on Step Throughs.
 It's a beautiful sight.
 The day of men's and women's bikes are thankfully over.

 You don't change to drive a car, neither should you on a bike

 For years the bicycle industry used to only recognize one form of city cyclist, the "commuter" cyclist.
-This was someone who didn't live a high-proximity lifestyle and instead commuted by bike, usually from the suburbs.
+This was someone who didn't live a high-proximity lifestyle and instead commuted by bike into the city, usually from the suburbs.
 This person was a bit of a warrior.
-He or she battled cars for space, and because the distances were longer, rode a hunched-over performance bike and lots of spandex gear.
+He or she battled cars for space, and because the distances were longer, rode a hunched-over performance bike and wore lots of spandex gear.
 When this person got to the office, usually covered in sweat, they took a shower, pulled their work clothes from their pannier bags, and started the day.
 This market still exists, but to many city cyclists, the idea that you should bring a change of clothes with you for every short errand seems a hard sell.
-Fair enough.
+Yeah, fair enough.

-Bikes like Achielle, Simcoe and some models of Fahrradmanufaktur take clothing protection seriously.
-Both Achielle and Simcoe use a full chaincase where the entire chain is covered against your clothes.
+Bikes like Achielle and (some models of) Fahrradmanufaktur take clothing protection seriously.
 On some models, Fahrradmanufaktur uses a 3/4 "shotgun" style of chaincase where only the bottom 1/4 near the rear is exposed - fine for everything except maxi-skirts and anything flowy.
 On other models Fahrradmanukfaktur use the phenomenal Hebie chain glider, a German made chaincase that wraps around the entire chain, protecting the chain from wheel splatter and your clothing from chain oil.
+Achielle uses the full chain-case on every model of their bikes... a bike as elegant as your wardrobe.

 Other bikes, like Pure City tend to use a half-chaincase, where only the top of the chain is covered but the bottom is still exposed.
 It works, but you do need to watch what you wear sometimes.